-Please find the specific procedures and policies regarding probation by contacting Student Services at (760) 834-0584.
+Please find the specific procedures and policies regarding probation, disqualification, recuperation, renewal and reinstatement by contacting Student Services at (760) 834-0584.

-1.5.10 Repeating Courses
+1.3.9 Repeating Courses

-1.5.10.1 Substandard Grades
+1.3.9.1 Substandard Grades

 A student who earns a grade of "D", "F", "FW", "NP", "NC", or "W" [as defined in Title 5, sections 55023, 55030, and 58161(d)] for a course may repeat the course to alleviate the substandard grade.
+Replacement of substandard grades only occurs after new grades have been posted.

-Please refer to the specific policies and procedures of COD which deal with substandard grades and repeat courses.
+Please refer to the specific policies and procedures which deal with substandard grades and repeat courses.